Simplifying Gari Processing in Ghana

 - completing final designs and bill of materials

-At the conclusion of this project, Burro will have a production-ready prototype to take to a vetted manufacturer for high-volume production.
+At the conclusion of the project, Burro had a production-ready prototype to take to a vetted manufacturer for high-volume production.
+The Burro Gari Elephant™ allows for twice the productivity with half the firewood.